lskuamoto/AnimaSkin/README.md

 ### Adding References to a Skin

 You can add multiple *Sprite Mesh Instance* references to the *Skin Manager* by selecting the parent object that contains the *Skins* in the editor, then press the "+" button in the list and click on "From Selection".
 This will add references to all the *Sprite Mesh Instances* found as children of the object selected.
 What a great feature!

+### Setting up SpriteMeshes with bones
+It is necessary to bind the bones to the spritemeshes of the new skin, or else your Anima2D animation will not work.
+For more information, you can check the following tutorial : https://www.youtube.com/watch?v=dI4u5Fsxebw